okdas/docker-transmission-openvpn/README.md

 Add a new volume mount to your `docker run` command that mounts your config file:
 `-v /path/to/your/config.ovpn:/etc/openvpn/custom/default.ovpn`

-Then you can set `OPENVPN_PROVIDER=CUSTOM`and the container will use the config you provided.
-If you are using AirVPN or other provider with credentials in the config file, you still need to set `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` as this is required by the startup script.
+Then you can set `openvpn_provider=CUSTOM`and the container will use the config you provided.
+If you are using AirVPN or other provider with credentials in the config file, you still need to set `openvpn_username` and `openvpn_password` as this is required by the startup script.
 They will not be read by the .ovpn file, so you can set them to whatever.

 Note that you still need to modify your .ovpn file as described in the previous section.
 If you have an separate ca.crt file your volume mount should be a folder containing both the ca.crt and the .ovpn config.